Spydiecy/Celo-tutorial/README.md

 });
 ```

+Let’s break down what this code does:

+- `app.get('/projects/:id', async (req, res) => {...});` : This line creates a new route in our Express.js server.
+The route is /projects/:id, where :id is a placeholder for the ID of the project we want to fetch.
+The async keyword is used because we’ll be making asynchronous calls to the blockchain.

+- `const crowdfunding = new kit.web3.eth.Contract([...], '0x...');` : This line creates a new instance of our crowdfunding contract.
+The new kit.web3.eth.Contract part is a function provided by Web3.js that creates a new contract instance.
+The first argument is the ABI of the contract, and the second argument is the address of the contract on the blockchain.

+- `const project = await crowdfunding.methods.getProject(req.params.id).call();` : This line calls the getProject method of our contract.
+The `req.params.id` part is the ID of the project we want to fetch, which comes from the URL of the request.
+The await keyword is used because calling a contract method is an asynchronous operation that returns a promise.

+- `res.send(project);` : This line sends the project data back to the client as the response to their request.

-This code creates a new route that fetches data about a project from the crowdfunding contract and sends it as a response.
-The getProject method is a placeholder for now - we’ll implement it in the next steps.
+The `getProject` method is a placeholder for now - we’ll implement it in the next steps.
+This method will fetch data about a specific project from the blockchain and return it.

 ## Deploy and Test

-Now that we have set up our server and initialized the crowdfunding contract, it’s time to deploy and test our platform.
+After setting up the server and initializing the crowdfunding contract, the next step is to deploy and test the platform.

-To deploy the server, run the following command in your terminal:
+To deploy the server, you need to execute the following command in your terminal:

 ```bash
 node server.js
 ```

-You should see a message saying that the server is running.
-You can now open your browser and navigate to http://localhost:3000/projects/1 to fetch data about project 1.
+Upon running this command, you should see a message indicating that the server is up and running.
+This confirms that your server has been successfully deployed.

+Now, it’s time to test the platform.
+You can do this by opening your web browser and navigating to `http://localhost:3000/projects/1`.
+This URL corresponds to a route in your server that fetches data about the project with an ID of 1.
+If everything is set up correctly, you should be able to see the data for project 1 displayed in your browser.

+This process of deploying and testing is crucial as it allows you to verify that your platform is functioning as expected.
+It provides an opportunity to catch and fix any issues or bugs before the platform is released to end-users.

 ## Retrieving External Data in Smart Contracts